-These are challenges that can be overcome by tapping into the analytics capabilities of your LMS and integrating learning data with other business systems.
+These are challenges that can be overcome by tapping into the analytics capabilities of your LMS and integrating learning data with other business systems.33

-Chapter 5: A Guide to LMS Best-Practice
+Chapter 5: A Guide to LMS Best-Practice for Hong Kong Hospitality Operators

 The earlier chapters have made clear what neuroscience is telling us about learning - and about how technology can, if applied thoughtfully and carefully - directly aid how we learn.
 We've explored what early adopters have thought of their LMS's and the outcomes they've seen.
 Whether or not your organisation can reap the same rewards through a strategic LMS procurement depends on your careful research and analysis of your needs and the available systems.